-The Risk unit was established with one official who resigned in December 2016.
-The responsibility then fell in the hands of Internal audit unit until the Manager Risk was appointed in year 2018.
+The Risk unit is functional and reports are submitted to Audit Committee on a quarterly basis.
 The unit assists management to identify and evaluate the effectiveness of council's risk management system and contribute to the improvement of risk management and control systems.
 That is done by taking the registered risks, categorizing them into low, medium and high risks for management to develop action plan for mitigation and monitoring.
 The unit serves as secretariat of the Risk Committee and also deal with issues of anti-corruption in the institution.
+The Risk Chairperson was appointed in August 2021.